Shuwaikh Port

 Shuwaikh Port (ميناء الشويخ, transliteration : Minaa' Shuweekh) (Coordinates:29°21′9″N 47°55′31″E) is an urban industrial area within the Al Asimah Governorate (Capital Governorate) in Kuwait City, Kuwait.

-A number of Kuwait's ports, educational institutions, hospitals and several offices are hosted in the area.
-The major cargo ports are in Shuwaikh Port.
+A number of Kuwait's ports, educational institutions, hospitals and several offices are located in the area.
+The major cargo ports are at Shuwaikh Port.
 In the 2011 census, 185 people were recorded as living in the district.
 The port is bordered by the industrial area, Shuwaikh proper, the educational district and the commercial district.

 Shuwaikh Industrial Area

 The core industrial area of Al-Shuwaikh (Coordinates: 29°21′N 47°57′E / 29.35°N 47.95°E / 29.35; 47.95) contains the Friday market (Souq al-Juma) at Al-Rai place (Fourth Ring Road).
 It starts every Thursday in the afternoon and goes until Friday evening and sells clothes, accessories, furniture, carpets, animals, plants, antiques and souvenirs and new and used goods.

 The area is known as the industrial section of Kuwait as most manufacturers can be found in that area.
 Car repairs are mostly located in this part of Kuwait.
 Also many car dealerships are located in this area.
 Houses in this area are usually from old times.
 The electric power station and water desalinization plant in the Port of Shuwaikh supply Kuwait city.

 The Kuwait Free Trade Zone is located on Jamal Abdul Nasser road which connects Shuwaikh Port to the centre of Kuwait City.

 Several hospitals can be found in Shuwaikh region – such as Al-Sabah Hospital and The Chest Hospital.

 Other important places are the Gulf Bank of Kuwait, City Center shopping, KGL Transports, etc. Several major car dealer showrooms can be found in Shuwaikh Industrial Area.

 Damaged battleships, Fishing trawlers and dhows from pre-Gulf War eras can be found along the shorelines near Shuwaikh Port.